Nigeria's Maritime University Upgrade Stalls Amid Repealed Academy Scandal

-The news text discusses the ongoing controversy surrounding the upgrade of Nigeria's Maritime University, which has been stalled due to the diversion of funds to a repealed academy.
-The article also highlights the oil-well dispute that could restore hope to Cross River and the reasons behind the firing of Wale Edun as finance minister by Tinubu.
+Nigeria's maritime university upgrade is on hold as billions of Naira have been invested in a repealed academy.
+The article explores the ongoing dispute that could have a significant impact on the development of the Nigerian maritime sector.

-SPECIAL REPORT: Nigeria’s maritime university upgrade stalls as billions flow into repealed academy Oil-well Dispute: Inside the report that restores Cross River ’s hope Where are Nigeria’s lawyer-statesmen?
+SPECIAL REPORT: Nigeria's maritime university upgrade stalls as billions flow into repealed academy Oil-well Dispute: Inside the report that restores Cross River's hope Editorial: What the Vietnamese taught the Africans, By Owei Lakemfa BLOOD ON UNIFORMS: EXCLUSIVE: Why Tinubu fired Wale Edun as finance minister INVESTIGATION: The illegal timber trade fuelling terrorism in North-central Nigeria, Benin Gubernatorial: At least 12 governors are approaching the end of their constitutionally allowed two terms, with many already positioning themselves for seats in the Senate.

-, By Chidi Anselm Odinkalu Blood on Uniforms EXCLUSIVE: Why Tinubu fired Wale Edun as finance minister INVESTIGATION: The illegal timber trade fuelling terrorism in North-central Nigeria, Benin How the crave for encounters is destroying young Nigerian christians, By Ayo Akerele Lagos State House of Assembly member Desmond Elliot faces on Wednesday the toughest primary election he has faced since dumping acting for politics in 2015.
-The primary election may prove pivotal to his political future
+SPECIAL REPORT: Nigeria's maritime university upgrade stalls as billions flow into repealed academy Oil-well Dispute: Inside the report that restores Cross River's hope Editorial: What the Vietnamese taught the Africans, By Owei Lakemfa BLOOD ON UNIFORMS: EXCLUSIVE: Why Tinubu fired Wale Edun as finance minister INVESTIGATION: The illegal timber trade fuelling terrorism in North-central Nigeria, Benin Gubernatorial: At least 12 governors are approaching the end of their constitutionally allowed two terms, with many already positioning themselves for seats in the Senate

-Maritime University Repealed Academy Oil-Well Dispute Lawyer-Statesmen Tinubu Wale Edun Maritime University Upgrade Cross River Political Realignments Internal Party Loyalty Political Succession Struggles Internal Democracy Longevity In Office Legislative Experience Political Continuity Constituency Projects Constituency Development Youth Employment Infrastructure Primary Healthcare Surulere Constituency I Desmond Elliot All Progressive Congress (APC) House Of Assembly Primaries Political Tensions Intrigues Surulere Constituency I Actor-Turned-Politician Political Resilience Celebrity Influence Name Recognition Loyalty To Party's Order Political Succession Struggles Internal Democracy Longevity In Office Legislative Experience Political Continuity Constituency Projects Constituency Development Youth Employment Infrastructure Primary Healthcare Surulere Area Residents Party Stalwarts Babajide Sanwo-Olu Barakat Odunuga-Bakare Political Leader Competence Experience
+Nigeria's Maritime Sector Repealed Academy Oil-Well Dispute Vietnamese Influence Owe Lakemfa Tinubu Fired Wale Edun Finance Minister The Illegal Timber Trade

 United States Latest News, United States Headlines